cllebrun/cllebrun.github.io/labs/0.0 Lab Zero - Zero to Cloud/README.md

 1.

-# Step 2 - Catalog Overview

-1.

-1.

-1.

-1.

-# Step 3 - Create your application using a starter kit
+# Step 2 - Create your application using a starter kit

 In IBM Cloud, you can build enterprise-level mobile and web applications and take advantage of cloud extensions that are hosted by IBM Cloud.
 You can use the IBM Cloud console and command line tools to build, run, and deploy your apps.
 Get started in two ways: create an app with a starter kit that manages the process for you, or if you know what you want, build your app with the resources you need.